bartekmi/x10/x10/doc/base_library.md

 The value to display - at present, this is assumed to be returned by the back-end in the form of the 'toStringRepresentation' property

 - Data Type: String
+### Attribute 'borderColor'

+If specified, element will have a border of this color and some small padding

+- Data Type: Color
+### Attribute 'borderWidth'

+If specified, element will have a border of this thickness and some small padding

+- Data Type: Float
+### Attribute 'fillColor'

+Specifies background color of element

+- Data Type: Color
 ### Attribute 'id'

 Id for any purpose - e.g. debugging